guptasarthak03/lucky-birthday/README.md

 # lucky-birthday

- This is a Mark 11 exercise (of NeoGCamp) to check if the birthday lucky.
+This is a Mark 11 exercise (of NeoGCamp) designed to check if the birthday turns out to be lucky.